Welcome to Wellington port, officially known as “Windy Wellington”!

 9. Wellington by Bike

-You’ll make numerous photo stops in front of the city’s landmarks such as Te Papa Museum, the New Zealand Parliament, and your guide will share stories on Wellington’s unique history and culture.
+You’ll make numerous photo stops in front of the city’s landmarks such as Te Papa Museum and the New Zealand Parliament, and your guide will share stories on Wellington’s unique history and culture.
 You’ll also pass through the lively Cuba Street in the heart of the city, boasting excellent cafes, restaurants, street performers, local crafts and shops.
+The trip will take you along the scenic Wellington waterfront with an extraordinary view of Oriental Bay, and some tours will take you to Mount Victoria, Zealandia Sanctuary, or Shelly Bay.

-Check out Wellington bike tours on Tripadvisor and Viator
+Check out Wellington bike tours

 10. Māori Cultural Experience – Waka Tour

-If you are intrigued by the Māori culture and you would like to experience a part of their tradition, you can embark on a Waka adventure, a unique cultural experience on the water!
+If you are intrigued by the Māori culture and would like to experience a part of their tradition, you can embark on a Waka adventure, a unique cultural experience on the water!
 You’ll get the chance to paddle traditionally carved waka (canoes) along the scenic harbour, and learn about the fascinating Māori traditions and customs.

 The driving time from the pier to the starting point of the tour takes approximately 15 minutes.
 Once at a base, a mihi whakatau (welcome) by friendly staff, waiata (song), and introductions await visitors to introduce them to the Maori culture.
-The group then gets fully briefed and equipped (you’ll get basic commands, learn chants, and salutes) before starting the adventure!
+The group then gets fully briefed and equipped (you’ll get basic commands and learn chants, and salutes) before starting the adventure!

-Useful Tips: This is a moderate to strenuous activity as it involves up to 5 steps, paddling for about 45 minutes, and a guided walking tour for about 45 minutes through Wellington’s hidden Māori treasures including Te Wharewaka o Pōneke building and Te Papa National Museum.
+This is a moderate to strenuous activity as it involves up to 5 steps, paddling for about 45 minutes, and a guided walking tour for about 45 minutes through Wellington’s hidden Māori treasures including Te Wharewaka o Pōneke building and Te Papa National Museum.

 You May Also Like: